versionone/VersionOne.Client.Requestor/DEMO-See-the-V1-Data-API-with-JSON-in-Action.md

 ## View Requests List in VersionOne

+If you login to the test VersionOne instance, at [http://eval.versionone.net/platformtest] (http://eval.versionone.net/platformtest) with username / password of `admin / admin`, then you can click the `Requests` tab and see the list, with your entry in it:

 ![View Requests List in VersionOne](https://raw.github.com/versionone/VersionOne.Requestor.NET/master/part02/requestor-08-v1list.png)

 ## View Request Detail in VersionOne

+Click the item to popup the lightbox with details:

 ![View Request Detail in VersionOne](https://raw.github.com/versionone/VersionOne.Requestor.NET/master/part02/requestor-09-v1details.png)

 ## Edit Request in VersionOne

+And, you can then click the `Edit` button on the right to edit and save your changes:

 ![View Request Detail in VersionOne](https://raw.github.com/versionone/VersionOne.Requestor.NET/master/part02/requestor-10-v1edit.png)

+# TODO: Give conclusion and preview of the technical walkthrough